 - At-Risk Coastal Infrastructure activities

 Final Fiscal Year (FFY) 2022 PROTECT funds are provided to WSDOT’s fish passage projects.
 FFY 2023-26 funds are provided to local agency fish passage projects selected through the Brian Abbott Fish Barrier Removal Board (FBRB) and further coordinated with WSDOT Local Programs to ensure eligibility.
-Also, $25 million is provided to tribal projects identified in the Transportation Budget.

 The federal participation rate is 80 percent.